From Probable Death to Rebirth – Restructuring Modern Times Beer

 New Life for Modern Times Beer

 By presenting practical restructuring options projected to yield substantially more than the company’s liquidation value, the restructuring team successfully convinced the senior secured lender to increase its exposure to the illiquid company by about 15% to stabilize operations through a going-concern sale in exchange for a voluntary “receivership lite.”
-This strategy proved extremely effective for all parties involved:
+This strategy proved extremely effective for all parties involved.

-Contact Mike Bergthold at (213) 404-0113 or Joan Hadeed at (213) 855-1918 for more information.
+Contact Mike Bergthold at (213) 404-0113 for more information.

 View All Results